Board of Directors

 In addition to the field of animal protection, Kirvil has worked in a management capacity on issues related to the environment, natural resource management, and energy.
 She has held management positions with Seattle City Light, Tacoma Power, the Puget Sound Water Quality Authority, and the City of Seattle.

 Kirvil has a Bachelor of Arts degree from the University of California at Santa Barbara, a Master of Science degree from the Pennsylvania State University, and a Master of Business Administration degree from the University of Washington.
-She lives in eastern Washington with her husband, two dogs and two cats.
+She lives in eastern Washington with her husband, two dogs, and two cats.

-Director of Accreditation – Africa and Asia
+Program Director – Africa and Asia

 Jackie holds an undergraduate degree from Harvard University and a J.D. from Georgetown University Law Center.
 She resides in the Washington DC area.

-is a wildlife veterinary nurse with over 25 years’ experience in animal husbandry and welfare and veterinary medicine.
+Jeanne Marie Pittman joined GFAS in 2015 to bring her expertise as a wildlife veterinary nurse with over 25 years’ experience in animal husbandry and welfare and veterinary medicine.
 She has worked with a wide variety of animals including, domestic animals, farm animals, and a wide array of exotic wildlife species including great apes, elephants, birds and large cats.

 A native of New England, Jeanne Marie spent her early career as a native wildlife rehabilitator and an exotic veterinary nurse in the U.S. including positions at International Crane Foundation and Zoo New England.
 However, she has spent the past 12 years working in Africa, including the Johannesburg Zoo in South Africa where she was able to focus on conservation efforts including the Wattled Crane Recovery Programme – a program she continues to support voluntarily.
 More recently, she managed an endangered primate NGO (West African Primate Conservation Action) in Ghana.
-Over the past several years, Jeanne Marie has travelled throughout Africa providing staff training and mentoring to help improve the welfare of wild and exotic animals housed in animal care facilities in underdeveloped countries.
+Over the past several years, Jeanne Marie has traveled throughout Africa providing staff training and mentoring to help improve the welfare of wild and exotic animals housed in animal care facilities in underdeveloped countries.

-Director of Accreditation – Equine
+Program Director – Equine

 Valerie is no stranger to the animal welfare and non-profit management fields.
 She has spent time managing Humane Education programs for a local animal shelter, where she presented education and outreach opportunities to over 20,000 people annually.
 Valerie also has over 15 years of experience working for, and overseeing, organizations providing Equine Assisted Activities and Therapies.
-During this time, Valerie was afforded not only hands-on interactions with equines and clients, but also gained valuable skills such as fundraising and grant writing.
+During this time, Valerie was afforded not only hands-on interactions with equines and clients but also gained valuable skills such as fundraising and grant writing.
 In addition, for several years, she served in a volunteer capacity as State Director for an equine rescue in Oklahoma.

 Valerie’s educational background includes a degree in Equine Studies, as well as two certificates in the Equine Assisted Activities and Therapies field.
 She is a life-long horse owner and rider, and believes rescued animals are simply the best!
 Valerie lives with her family in Wichita, KS.

-Robin was also a beta tester for Microsoft software which afforded her the opportunity to met Bill Gates and Steve Ballmer of Microsoft.
+Robin was also a beta tester for Microsoft software which afforded her the opportunity to meet Bill Gates and Steve Ballmer of Microsoft.
 Robin has a Master’s Degree in Educational Leadership from Northern Arizona State University.

-is the Senior Scientific Researcher for the Zoo Check programme of the Born Free Foundation in the UK, where he investigates the welfare of wild animals in captivity.
-He is also studying for a PhD at the University of Bristol on the implementation of legislation and assessment of animal welfare in zoos.
-He has worked for several animal welfare organisations on issues involving laboratory animals, farmed animals and wildlife.
+Chris Draper is the Senior Scientific Researcher for the Zoo Check programme of the Born Free Foundation in the UK, where he investigates the welfare of wild animals in captivity.
+He is also studying for a Ph.D. at the University of Bristol on the implementation of legislation and assessment of animal welfare in zoos.
+He has worked for several animal welfare organizations on issues involving laboratory animals, farmed animals and wildlife.
 He previously worked as an animal keeper at a facility in the USA with a range of wild animals, and primarily with 50 retired laboratory chimpanzees.
 Chris is a chartered biologist, with a degree in zoology and a Master’s degree in primatology.
 He lives in West Sussex, UK.

-is a lecturer at the University of Indonesia since 2010.
+Kinanti Kusumawardani Taufik-Wicaksono is a lecturer at the University of Indonesia since 2010.
 She teaches global environmental politics and diplomacy for undergraduate students in the International Relations Department.
-Concerned for the wellbeing of animals in her country, Kinanti also runs the Indonesian Society for Animal Welfare.
+Concerned for the well-being of animals in her country, Kinanti also runs the Indonesian Society for Animal Welfare.
 Previously, she worked as a professional communications consultant and had also been ProFauna’s international representative in 2007.
 Kinanti holds an undergraduate degree in international relations from the University of Indonesia and a master’s degree in communication studies.
 She was awarded a Peace Scholarship by IDP Australia in 2006 for a study abroad semester at Flinders University where she took courses in Political Ecology, Environmental Studies, and Sustainable Development.
 Kinanti currently lives with her husband and two children in Tangerang, Indonesia.

 Central America Representative

-is program coordinator for Humane Society International, Latin America and provides capacity building to improve wildlife welfare in Central America and the Dominican Republic.
+Grettel Delgadillo is the program coordinator for Humane Society International, Latin America and provides capacity building to improve wildlife welfare in Central America and the Dominican Republic.
 Ms. Delgadillo works actively with wildlife rescue centers and governments improving animal welfare standards in the management of confiscated and rescued wildlife in the region.
 In addition, Ms. Delgadillo coordinates initiatives and networks focused on marine animal welfare and assists governments and local NGOs with the implementation of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.